11 Best Wireless Hacking Hardware Tools

 Source: www.raspberrypi.org

-The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
+The Raspberry Pi is a low-cost, credit-card-sized computer that plugs into a computer monitor or TV and uses a standard keyboard and mouse.

 Now, Raspberry Pi is not particularly made for hacking purposes but you can install Kali Linux on it and turn it into a portable Wi-Fi hacking device.

 Kali Linux has many different software tools to not only hack Wi-Fi but for hacking anything in general.
-That’s why most hackers prefer Kali Linux as their prime OS for pentesting.
+That’s why most hackers prefer Kali Linux as their prime OS for pen testing.

-Although you can install Kali Linux on your Laptop, it is not a good idea to use a device that you use for your day to day work and contains your personal data.
+Although you can install Kali Linux on your Laptop, it is not a good idea to use a device that you use for your day-to-day work and contains your personal data.

 So, either you carry a different laptop or go for a much cheaper option – a Raspberry Pi.